Gaggia Anima vs Breville Barista Express

 Breville Barista Express

-• Sleek modern design with intuitive controls.
+• Modern design with intuitive controls.

 • Requires significant counter space.